-A great natural toothache remedy is to either ground clove or pure food grade clove oil on the affected tooth.
+A great natural toothache remedy is to use ground cloves (Syzygium aromaticum) on the affected tooth.
 This is the most well known of all herbal toothache remedies.
 I list this remedy first since most people have cloves in their spice rack.

-NOTE: On HerbMentor.com, I recommend people practice herbal nourishment at the same time they are treating an acute situation herbally or allopathically.
-In this course, I teach you how to make an herbal infusion.
-If you know how to make an infusion, I recommend using Oatstraw (Avena sativa) infusions while you are treating your toothache’s pain.
-You can order oatstraw in the bulk herb section of Mountain Rose Herbs.
+Note: I recommend people practice herbal nourishment at the same time they are treating an acute situation herbally or allopathically.
+If you know how to make an infusion, I recommend using oatstraw infusions while you are treating your toothache’s pain.

-• Echinacea.
-This cold and flu remedy has a long history for being a toothache remedy.
+• Echinacea (Echinacea spp.) has a long history for being a toothache remedy.
 In fact, a Lakota elder I know calls it the “toothache plant.”
 That’s what his grandmother called it as well.
 Try using Echinacea tincture.
-The best toothache remedy would be to use fresh Echinacea root dug from the ground, so if you have some in your garden, try it some day!
-You can make your own Echinacea tincture in our Herbal Remedy Kit.
-Read how.
+The best toothache remedy would be to use fresh Echinacea root dug from the ground, so if you have some in your garden, try it someday!
+You can make your own Echinacea tincture using dried roots in our Herbal Remedy Kit.

 • A combination of the following items used on a regular basis can be very helpful as part of a home remedy for toothache.
-First, a calendula toothpaste such as Weleda brand seems to be very preventive in nature.
+First, a Calendula toothpaste such as Weleda brand seems to be very preventive in nature.
 Calendula has a long history of being used for the gums and teeth.
-Myrrh toothpastes are another option (Tom’s of Maine makes one).
-Both of these herbs have astringent and antibacterial effects.
-These are available in all natural foods markets and in many supermarkets.
+Myrrh toothpastes are another option.
+Tom’s of Maine makes one, or you can make your own myrrh tooth powder.
+Both Calendula (Calendula officinalis) and myrrh (Commiphora spp.) have astringent and antibacterial effects.

 Garden or outdoors toothache remedy

-Raw plantain leaves crushed and placed on the aching tooth will also help stop a toothache.
+• Fresh plantain (Plantago spp.) leaves crushed and placed on the aching tooth will also help stop a toothache.
 If you happen to have a little salt with you, mix a little salt with the chewed leaves.

 Philip D. Corn, D.D.S., a private practitioner in Philadelphia, Pennsylvania, and director of the Pennsylvania Academy of General Dentistry, says a toothache may be a symptom of several things.
 The pulp of your tooth or the gums around your throbbing cuspid could be infected.
 There could be decay in a molar.
 You may have a cracked bicuspid.
 Or you might have been smacked in the mouth.
 But the ache could simply be an irritation from a piece of food caught between two teeth, adds Jerry F. Taintor, D.D.S., chairman of endodontics at the University of Tennessee College of Dentistry.
 Or it could be a backlash from a sinus problem.